Star Trek: Deep Space Nine: Other merchandising

 Along with the rest of the Star Trek franchise, DS9 has had much merchandising including Action figures, keychains, and models.
 The station itself is the subject of many of these items.
 Paramount sells Starfleet uniforms, including the so-called "DS9-style" uniform with various division colors.
+The licensed product produced by Playmates Toys was directed by Karl Aaronian, who was responsible for helming the development of the Teenage Mutant Ninja Turtles.
+Aaronian called upon sculptors such as Scott Hensey of Anaglyph Studios, Steve Varner of Varner Studios, Art Asylum, and relied on graphic design from a number of design and development studios, including White Design, PANGEA, McHale Design, and Robinson-Clarke.
+The writing for the toy line was penned by John Schulte, John Besmehn, and Cheryl Ann Wong — all of PANGEA.
+The company was also responsible for generating blueprints of vessels and other in-pack incentives for the toy line.

 DS9 was represented at Star Trek: The Experience, an attraction at the Las Vegas Hilton with an immersive reenactment of the DS9 universe, as an adventure on the bridge of the Enterprise and on DS9.
-Staffed by costumed actors, Quark's Bar & Restaurant served Star Trek-style cuisine, and hosted gatherings such as conventions.
+Staffed by costumed actors, Quark's Bar and Restaurant served Star Trek-style cuisine, and hosted gatherings such as conventions.
 The Shopping Promenade sold souvenirs such as "official" Starfleet uniforms and action figures.
 The attraction closed in September 2008.